The Rim Country is graced with striking natural wonders, impressive ancient ruins and important historic locations.

 Rim Country Museum

-The museum, which is housed in Payson's 1906 Forest Service ranger station and a replica of a historic local hotel, contains an extensive collection of artifacts and memorabilia, telling the history of the Rim country.
-The museum has a book store and gift shop and guided archive searches are available by appointment.
-Visit the museum at 700 Green Valley Parkway.
-Telephone 474-3483.
+The museum, which is housed in Payson's 1906 Forest Service ranger station and a replica of an historic local hotel, contains an extensive collection of artifacts and memorabilia, telling the history of the Rim country.
+The museum has a bookstore and gift shop and guided archive searches are available by appointment.
+Visit the museum at 700 Green Valley Parkway, telephone 474-3483.

 Apache Trail Loop

 This trip will encompass so much that speaks of Arizona - its beauty and its history.
 Begin from Payson by taking Highway 87 south to Highway 188.

 You will travel through the ranching country of Tonto Basin, paralleling Tonto Creek until it is swallowed up by Roosevelt Lake.
 Crossing the bridge at Roosevelt Dam, you will intersect State Route 88.
 This is the northern end of the Apache Trail, named for the many Indian trails that once made their way through the Superstition Wilderness.